larsks/rhel-osp-upgrade-docs/upgrade-3.md

 ## Deploy the new compute environment

-1. [Set up a parallel compute environment][parallel]: install a new Nova controller  and compute nodes using the Havana repositories.
+1. [Set up a parallel compute environment][parallel]: install a new Nova controller  and compute nodes using the Icehouse repositories.

-     These systems will use a configuration generally identical to that on your Grizzly Nova nodes.
+     These systems will use a configuration generally identical to that on your Havana Nova nodes.
 They will be making use of the same Keystone, Glance, Cinder, etc. services.

 [parallel]: parallel-nova.html

 ## Move instances to the new environment

-1. Migrate instances to the Havana compute nodes
+1. Migrate instances to the Icehouse compute nodes

-     The simplest method for "migrating" an instance is to simply stop the instance running in your Grizzly environment and deploy a new one on the Havana infrastructure.
+     The simplest method for "migrating" an instance is to simply stop the instance running in your Havana environment and deploy a new one on the Icehouse infrastructure.

-     If re-deployment is not an option, you can move instances from your Grizzly compute nodes to your Havana compute nodes with minimal downtime via the following process:
+     If re-deployment is not an option, you can move instances from your Havana compute nodes to your Icehouse compute nodes with minimal downtime via the following process:

      1. Snapshot the existing instance.
      1. Delete the existing instance.
-     1. Boot a new instance on the Havana compute nodes from the snapshot.
+     1. Boot a new instance on the Icehouse compute nodes from the snapshot.
      1. Allocate and assign any necessary floating addresses